-Employees shall receive three non-student attendance half days in November and two non-student attendance half days in February.
-Teachers will meet with parents of new students in danger of failing in February.
+Employees shall receive three non-student attendance early release days in November and two non-student attendance early release days in February.

+Teachers will meet with parents and students to provide an opportunity to showcase their learning in February.

 2. SECOND GRADE TESTING